Skip to main content

 Set variable

-In the Tekton task run-autotests-java-variables, we have implemented logic to check for the MY_COMMAND variable.
+In the Tekton task run-autotests-gradle-variables, we have implemented logic to check for the MY_COMMAND variable.
 If it exists, the task uses the value of this variable as the command.
 If it is missing or empty, the task falls back to using the logic defined in the run.json file from the autotests repository.

 apiVersion: tekton.dev/v1